frconor-ebook/meditations/_posts/2025-06-13-generosity-towards-god.md

 Our Lord frequently reminds us in the Gospels that we do not own what we have.
 We are stewards entrusted with God\'s property.
 A day will come when we will have to give an account of our behavior.

 We could examine our whole approach to the gifts we have received from God.
-Do we think of ourselves as stewards?
-Or do we live under the illusion that we are true owners of what we possess?
+Do we think of ourselves as stewards, or do we live under the illusion that we are true owners of what we possess?

 We might need to reflect on our attitude towards our bodies and our senses.
-Do we use them to give glory to God?
+Do we really use them to give glory to God?
 Do we contribute to the common good with our belongings, our professional work, our friendships?

 Our Lord wants to see that His gifts have been well administered.
 His reward is in direct proportion to what He has already granted us.
 "Everyone to whom much is given, of him much will be required.
 And of him to whom men commit much, much they will demand the more" (Luke 12:48).

 Those words can haunt us.
-It was never to be satisfied with ourselves---always, to be looking to do more, to give more, to go the extra mile, to look for opportunities, to have initiatives---because each of us has to try and render the amount that God wants us to give, to be generous with our God, with what He has given to us.
+It was never to be satisfied with ourselves---always, to be looking to do more, to give more, to go the extra mile, to look for opportunities, to have initiatives---because each of us has to try and render the amount that God wants us to give, to be generous with Our God, with what He has given to us.

 To the man who received five talents, Our Lord said, "Well done, good and faithful servant!"
 (Matt.
 25:21).
 What men may see as much, God may view as little.